 An exception to the guidelines stated above can occur when a student registers full time for Term E. At the conclusion of Term E, a review will be conducted which will include the previous five terms.
 If the student has completed 10/3 units acceptable work, the student's academic progress status will improve.
 Thus, a student on Warning status after the Term D review will start terms A and B on Satisfactory Academic Progress.
 A student placed on Academic Probation after the Term D review will be on Warning status for terms A and B. A student on Suspension status after the Term D review will be able to register for terms A and B on Academic Probation.

-Students who finish the academic year on Academic Warning or Academic Probation status, but who have passed at least 2 units of academic work during the previous four terms, are eligible to participate in the Summer Bridge Program.
+Students who finish the academic year on Academic Warning or Academic Probation status, but who have passed at least 2 units of academic work during the previous four terms(not including PE or Military Science related courses), are eligible to participate in the Summer Academic Success Program.
 Students who participate in the program enroll in Term E for two courses and also take a four week study skills program.
 Successful completion of the courses and the study skills program will result in the academic status rising one level (Academic Probation to Academic Warning, or Academic Warning to Satisfactory Academic Progress).
-The Office of Academic Advising coordinates the Summer Bridge Program.
+The Office of Academic Advising coordinates the Summer Academic Success Program.

-Students pursuing the bachelor's degree as special students will be subject to the same review schedule and standards as full-time students except that, during any review period, the student's academic record from the four most recent terms will be checked to ensure the student has satisfactorily completed at least 2/3 of the academic activities for which he/she has registered.
+Students pursuing the bachelor's degree as part-time students will be subject to the same review schedule and standards as full-time students.
+Part-time students must satisfactorily complete at least 2/3 units of the academic activities for which he/she has registered.